 3 eggs, large (U.K.)/extra large (N.A.), whites only

 170g (6 oz) caster/superfine sugar (¾ cup + 1 tbsp)

 For the filling

 20g (¾ oz) butter (1½ tbsp)

-240ml (8 fl oz) double/heavy cream (1 cup)
+240ml (8 fl oz) double/whipping or heavy cream (1 cup)

 1 tsp cocoa powder (optional)

 For the meringue